Medellín: Crime

 Medellín used to be considered one of the most dangerous cities in the world, a result of an urban war set off by the drug cartels at the end of the 1980s.
 However, its homicide rate has decreased by 95% and extreme poverty by 66%, thanks in part to a string of innovative mayors who laid out plans to integrate the poorest and most violent hillside neighborhoods into the city center in the valley below.
 Medellín is now considered safer than the U.S. cities of Baltimore, Memphis, St. Louis, Detroit, and New Orleans, which appear in the CCSPJP's top 50 list.

-As the home of the Medellín Cartel funded by Pablo Escobar, the city was a victim of the terror caused by the war between the organization headed by Escobar, and competing organizations such as "El Cartel del Valle".
+As the home of the Medellín Cartel funded by Pablo Escobar, the city was a victim of the terror caused by the war between the organization headed by Escobar, and competing organizations such as the "Cartel del Valle".
 However, after the death of Escobar in December 1993, crime rates in the city have decreased dramatically.

 Throughout the rest of the 1990s crime rates remained relatively high, although gradually declining from the worst years.
 In October 2002, President Álvaro Uribe ordered the military to carry out "Operation Orion", the objective of which was to disband the urban militias of the FARC and the AUC.
 Between 2003 and 2006 the demobilization of the remaining urban militias of the AUC was completed, with more than 3,000 armed men giving up their weapons.

 After the disbanding of the main paramilitary groups, some members briefly reorganized into criminal bands known commonly as Aguilas Negras ("Black Eagles").
 These groups gained notoriety in Medellín for having called for curfews for the underage population, and having distributed fliers announcing the social cleansing of prostitutes, drug addicts, and alcoholics.
 In 2008 the extradition of paramilitary leader Don Berna caused a brief spark in crime wave and increase in killings.